Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Introduction

-\paragraph{Organization:} In \Cref{S:Seittng} we provide preliminary background.
+\paragraph{Organization:} In \Cref{ss:MNI}--\Cref{ss:pos}, we provide the background needed for the overview of our contributions in \Cref{ss:con}.
+In \Cref{S:Seittng}, we provide additional preliminaries.
 In \Cref{sec:Results}, we state all our results.
-Then, in \Cref{sec:Discussion}, we discuss our results, and in \Cref{S:OP} we present some open problems.
-In \Cref{S:ThmLinear}, we provide a proof sketch of the most technical argument of this work.
-In \Cref{S:Pfs}, we present the remaining proofs. \paragraph{Notation:} Throughout this work, $C,C_1,C_2 \geq 0$ and $c_1,c_2,c_3 \in (0,1)$ are absolute constants, and for arbitrary argument vectors $a$ we write $C(a) \geq 0$ and $c(a) \in (0,1)$ for constants that only depend on $a$; these constants \textbf{may} change from line to line.
+We then discuss them in \Cref{sec:Discussion}, present open problems in \Cref{S:OP}, give a proof sketch of the main theorems in \Cref{S:PI}, and present all proofs in \Cref{S:Pfs}. \paragraph{Notation:} Throughout this work, $C,C_1,C_2 \geq 0$ and $c_1,c_2,c_3 \in (0,1)$ are absolute constants.
+For an arbitrary argument vector $a$, we write $C(a) \geq 0$ and $c(a) \in (0,1)$ for constants that depend only on $a$; these constants \textbf{may} change from line to line.
 For any measure $\QQ$ on $\cX$, we use $\| \cdot \|_{\QQ}$ to denote the $L_2(\QQ)$-norm.
-We use the standard Landau (also known as big-$O,\Omega,\Theta$) notation that hides only absolute constants that, in particular, do not depend on any other parameter of the model; and similarly,$\asymp,\lesssim,\gtrsim$ are used to denote equalities and inequalities up to a multiplicative universal constant. $B_d$ denotes the Euclidean ball in $\R^d$ with radius one, and $\mathbb{S}^{d-1} = \partial B_d$ is its unit sphere. $\gamma_n$ denotes the Gaussian measure on $\R^n$, and $\sigma_n$ the uniform on $\Sn$.
-Also, when we refer to $p,q \in [1,\infty)$, they always satisfy $1/p+1/q = 1$.
+We use standard Landau notation (also known as big-$O$, big-$\Omega$, and big-$\Theta$ notation), which hides only absolute constants and, in particular, constants independent of all model parameters.
+Similarly, $\asymp,\lesssim,\gtrsim$ denote equalities and inequalities up to a universal multiplicative constant. $B_d$ denotes the Euclidean ball in $\R^d$ of radius one, and $\mathbb{S}^{d-1} = \partial B_d$ is its unit sphere.
+The measure $\gamma_n$ denotes the Gaussian measure on $\R^n$, and $\sigma_n$ denotes the uniform measure on $\Sn$.
+Whenever $p,q \in [1,\infty)$ appear together, they satisfy $1/p+1/q = 1$.